 Evernote Outstanding Features

-With Evernote, you also have some amazing features that are unique to the tool making it stand out from its competitors.
+With Evernote, you also have some amazing features that are unique to the tool, making it stand out from its competitors.

 While creating notes in Evernote, you have access to a robust text editor.
 The text editor in Evernote can be compared to the likes of Microsoft Word and Apple Page.
 The text editor provides a range of formatting, list, font, alignment, table, and super and subscript options to choose from.

 Evernote also provides in-built chat options.
-This feature lets you chat with other Evernote users right from the mobile app or web interface.
+This feature lets you chat with other Evernote users from the mobile app or web interface.

 Moreover, Evernote also offers a convenient web clipper extension tool.
-The web clipper extension in Evernote allows you to capture web pages or simply parts of web pages and include them into your Evernote account.
+The web clipper extension in Evernote allows you to capture web pages or simply parts of web pages and include them in your Evernote account.